• 简体中文 简体中文 Chinese (Simplified) zh-hans

 3. Klong Nokkatung: 3,000 THB of scholarship.

-December 20, 2019 PARTICIPATION OF RIVER CONSERVATION VOLUNTEER PROJECT The Industrial Technology and Environment Promotion Division, Department of Industrial works organized a training on River Conservation Volunteer Project.
+20-Dec-19 PARTICIPATION OF RIVER CONSERVATION VOLUNTEER PROJECT The Industrial Technology and Environment Promotion Division, Department of Industrial works organized a training on River Conservation Volunteer Project.
 Mr. Kittisak Saengthong and ER team represented Green River Panel (Thailand) Co., Ltd. joined the event.
 In this occasion, we signed the Memorandum of Cooperation River Conservation Volunteer Project at Lee Garden Plaza Hotel, Hat Yai.

 Fulfillment of Ethical Corporate Management